stevieb9/voxelab-aquila/README.md

 - G-code flavor: Marlin
 - Leave everything else default

-Then simply click 'Print with OctoPrint' when you have a job loaded
+Then simply click 'Print with OctoPrint' when you have a job loaded.

+## Using the saved bed mesh (auto-level)

+In the Manage Printer section of Cura settings, add the following linne directly beneath the `G28` line in your printer's "Start G-Code":

+    M420 S1 ; Use saved bed mesh

 ## Print the vertical display bracket